-The goal of our work is to establish sustainable access to clean water and the gospel by radio.
+The goal of our work is to establish sustainable access to safe water and the gospel by radio.
 We do this by partnering with the South Sudanese to build the infrastructure, the systems, and the leadership necessary for a thriving and peaceful nation.
 Access and sustainability are the two core values we focus on in designing our programs.

 We recognize that many of South Sudan's challenges are centered around a lack of access.
-Our water program seeks to provide communities with the most basic of human needs – access to clean water.
+Our water program seeks to provide communities with the most basic of human needs – access to safe water.
 Our radio program seeks to provide communities with the most important of spiritual needs – access to the gospel.

 Providing such access begins with investment in infrastructure but also includes investment in the systems it takes to support the infrastructure.
 We never want to take a short-term approach to a long-term problem.
 Whenever we do build infrastructure – whether a water well or a radio tower – we work with the community to establish the systems it takes to maintain these infrastructure projects into the future.